pingidentity/terraform-docs/docs/configuration-promotion/configuration-promotion.md

 # Getting Started with Configuration Promotion at Ping

 Automating configuration promotion brings efficiency, reliability, and risk mitigation into the deployment process.
 By automating the promotion of Ping solution configuration through various environments, organizations ensure consistency and repeatability in their deployment practices.
 When delivered via a Continuous Integration and Continuous Deployment (CI/CD) pipeline, this process not only accelerates the delivery of new features but also minimizes the potential for human error, a common source of configuration issues.

 !!! note
-    - "Ping Solutions" as a term represents all forms of software and services that Ping Identity offers
+    - "Ping Solutions" as a term represents all forms of product and services that Ping Identity offers
     - "Environments" as a term represents deployment environments such as: development, test, pre-production, production
     - Mentions of terraform are relevant to Ping offerings that have an available [terraform provider](https://registry.terraform.io/namespaces/pingidentity).

-This document intends to raise considerations and provide suggestions to help build a strong foundation for automating configuration promotion as it relates to Ping Identity solutions. **As such, guidance is provided generically and details of pipeline implementation are left to the implementor.** Examples provided in this guide are intended only to serve as a common foundation.
+This document intends to raise considerations and provide suggestions to help build a strong foundation for automating configuration promotion as it relates to Ping Identity solutions. **As such, guidance is provided generically and details of pipeline implementation are left to the implementor.** Examples provided in this guide are intended only to serve as a common foundation when incorporating Ping Identity solutions into pipeline implementations.

 The reader is assumed to be past the discovery and exploration phase of Ping products and is interested in adopting the DevOps and CI/CD practices for deploying into production environments.
 The reader should be familiar with the general concepts around CI/CD and SDLC as well as terms like: